Density Matrix-based Dynamics for Quantum Robotic Swarms: Introduction

 \bl{Another crucial difference of our approach with \cite{swarm_paper} is the neglection of interaction terms.
 In particular, while~\cite{swarm_paper} considers the pair-wise interaction terms between the robots, which contribute to the size of matrices obtained for the swarm, in our paper, we can neglect these interactions.
 This is rooted in the fact that the density matrices already consider the effect of the interaction terms through the mixing of pure quantum states.
 Therefore, our approach offers a scalable yet efficient solution for modeling the information contained in the swarm without introducing any unnecessary redundancies.}

 The article is organized as follows.
 In Section \ref{bases} we present the necessary preliminaries from quantum computing, such as density matrices and their operations, that are useful for our results.
-Then, in Section \ref{new_model} we propose our modeling framework and present its advantages.
+After having introduced the adopted quantum notation for single robots (Section \ref{single_robot_model}), in Section \ref{new_model} we propose our modeling framework and present its advantages.

-In Section \ref{examples} we demonstrate the application of our results through simple examples and case studies.
+In Section \ref{examples} we demonstrate the application of our results through simple examples, also showing their implementation in Python with the library Qiskit.
+In Section \ref{time_evolution} we discuss in detail the problem of time evolution, proposing a pseudocode of local-global swarm behavior, with a special reference to the network modeling in telecommunications, ending the section with a toy example of implementation.
 Finally, in Section \ref{future} we summarize our results and present some extensions and applications of our approach to be considered in the future.